How To Tell If Your Cat Is A Runt: 5 Signs to Look For

 How to care for a runt

-If you have a runt cat, it’s important to formulate a plan on how to raise it.
+Now that you know how to tell if your cat is a runt, let’s cover how to care for it.
 The following are some of the things to keep in mind:

 Always keep the vet involved